|

 as to how they will supervise the lowering

-of the coffin in order for them to
+of the casket in order for them to

 the burial ceremony. |